Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 Normally you just "drag-and-drop" your files from one pane to the next, and that uploads them.

 There are many other ways of making a web site.
 Many companies will try to make you use software that supposedly makes it "easy and intuitive" to make your web site.
+Many other companies will try to sell their services to make your web site for you.
 But eventually, everything described above will have to be done, whether by you or not.

 Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering